 Several states and municipalities have adopted "ban the box" laws, which require an employer to remove the box from job applications that asks applicants if they have been convicted of a crime.
-New Jersey's Opportunity to Compete Act (Act) became effective March 1, 2015, and prohibits an employer from making any oral or written inquiry about an applicant's criminal record during the initial employment application process.
-The Act also preempted local ban the box ordinances that were adopted prior to March 1, 2015.
+New Jersey's Opportunity to Compete Act (Act) prohibits an employer from making any oral or written inquiry about an applicant's criminal record during the initial employment application process.
+The Act also preempted local ban the box ordinances that were adopted prior to the law's effective date.
 As a result, the law preempted Newark's much broader ban the box ordinance.

 Further, although there are no express "ban the box" ordinances in Mississippi, the state did pass a law prohibiting municipalities from adopting an ordinance that in any way interferes with an employer's ability to become fully informed about the background of an employee or potential employee for the purpose of creating or maintaining a fair, secure, safe and productive workplace.
-Further, Indiana passed a law preempting local "ban the box" ordinances that became effective July 1, 2017.
+Further, Indiana passed a law preempting local "ban the box" ordinances.

 5. Additional Preemption Laws

-Arkansas passed a law, effective July 31, 2017, prohibiting local governments from enacting employment laws providing greater employment benefits than that of federal or state law.
+Arkansas passed a law prohibiting local governments from enacting employment laws providing greater employment benefits than those provided by federal or state law.
 Under that law, employment benefits mean anything of value that an employee may receive from an employer in addition to wages and salary.
 This is very broad and covers, among other things, paid or unpaid days off from work for holidays, sick leave, vacation and personal necessity.
-However, the law did not preempt any state law or local minimum wage ordinance requirements that were already in effect on the effective date.

 Because these bills are on the rise, employers should stay on top of these developments, especially if they employ workers in multiple states.